versionone/openAgile/Evolve/Exodus.md

 2. Run the [VS Solution Dependency Visualizer](http://www.devio.at/index.php/vsslndepvis) to understand all dependencies
 3. Break out common dependencies into shared components
 4. Create Jenkins build job using psake tools for each shared component
-4. Publish the common dependencies in MyGet, NuGet, or Maven Central as needed
+4. Publish the common dependencies in MyGet/NuGet as needed

-## Exodus Actions
+## Exodus Actions Checklist

 As we Exodus each integration, there is a common set of actions that we will need to take: